Christmas time is rolling in quickly, and things are going to look a little different this year.

-- Christmas plays
+- Christmas Plays

-- Choir & music performances
+- Choir & Music Performances

-- Youth programs
+- Youth Programs

-#1.
-Christmas Plays
+1. Christmas Plays

 First up on our list of Christmas programs for streaming live church services are plays.

 There are dozens of great plays available online based on both new stories and the Bible.
 For example, one good source for play ideas is The Skit Guys, which includes a list of plays and links to purchase the scripts.

-#2.
-Choir & Other Music Performances
+2. Choir & Other Music Performances

 The power of voices raised together in song is impossible to ignore.
 That’s why choir performances can be another great content idea for streaming live church services.
 During the Christmas season, it’s the perfect time for beautiful choirs to sing together in harmony.

 A good source for finding Christian music videos is the music section of www.GodTube.com.
-But remember – you’ll need to secure rights to these videos before you play them to your congregation.
-(The only exception to this rule is for musics marked for “fair use.”)
+Please keep in mind that you’ll need to secure rights to these videos before you play them to your congregation.
+The only exception to this rule is for music marked for “fair use.”